Balbi Holy Conversation

-Balbi Holy Conversation (Sacra conversazione, also known as Titian Madonna and Child with Sts Catherine and Dominic and a Donor) is an oil painting by the Italian late Renaissance painter Titian, dated to around 1513, and now held at the Fondazione Magnani-Rocca in Traversetolo, near Parma, northern Italy.
+Balbi Holy Conversation (Sacra conversazione, also known as Titian Madonna and Child with Sts Catherine and Dominic and a Donor) is an oil painting by the Italian late Renaissance painter Titian, dated to c.
+1513.
+It is now held at the Fondazione Magnani-Rocca, in Traversetolo, near Parma.

 The work was originally part of marquess Balbi's collection at Genoa, hence the name.
 It is a work from the artist's youth, set in an open landscape, with some Giorgione influences but already some personal elements, such as the asymmetrical composition and the full figures.